 The Oculus Unity Sample Framework provides sample scenes and guidelines for common VR-specific features such as hand presence with Oculus Touch, crosshairs, driving, hybrid mono rendering, and video rendering to a 2D textured quad.

-The Unity Sample Framework is available as a Unity Package for developers who wish to examine how the sample scenes were implemented, and as binaries for the and Gear VR for developers to explore the sample scenes entirely in VR.
+The Unity Sample Framework is available as a Unity Package for developers who wish to examine how the sample scenes were implemented, and as binaries for Rift, Oculus Go, and Gear VR for developers to explore the sample scenes entirely in VR.

 The Sample Framework Unity Package is available from our Downloads Center and from the Unity Asset Store here.
-The Rift executable and Gear VR application are available from the Oculus Store in the Gallery section.
+The Rift executable and mobile application are available from the Oculus Store in the Gallery section.

-The Unity Sample Framework requires Unity v 5.4 or later.
-Please check Compatibility and Requirements for up-to-date version recommendations.
+The Unity Sample Framework works on all currently-suported versions of Unity.
+Please check Compatibility and Requirements for supported versions.

 In the Unity project, the following scenes are found in /Assets/SampleScenes: